eddiesTime/sme_app/raw_documentation.md

 ```
 _Code snippet 40: Redux Store Initialization_

-Let’s take a look at the `Weather` widget:
+Let’s take a look at the weather widget:

 ```dart
 ...